Home / Salary & Tax / Employee Cost

 What is the overhead multiplier?

 The overhead multiplier shows how much the total cost exceeds the gross salary.
 A multiplier of 1.35x means the employee costs 35% more than their salary.
-In Nigeria, typical multipliers range from 1.25x (basic benefits) to 1.5x (comprehensive package).
+Across Africa, typical multipliers range from 1.15x (low-cost countries like Botswana) to 1.60x (comprehensive packages in high-cost countries like Algeria or Gabon).